score-spec/docs/content/en/docs/Reference/score-cli/errors.md

     image: busybox
 ```

+`container-id` is an example name and can be updated with anything you want.

 ## Duplicated key

 If you receive an error similar to the following, you may have a duplicated key in your `score.yaml` file.